 Guy Martin and Tour Divide 2016

-Guy announced some weeks ago that he was not going to race at TT 2016 instead opting to compete in The Tour Divide - the 2,750 mile mountain bike endurance race from Banff to New Mexico.
+Guy Martin announced some weeks ago that he wouldn't be racing at 2016 Isle of Man TT instead opting to compete in The Tour Divide - the 2,750 mile mountain bike endurance race from Banff to New Mexico.
 However, he will have access to BMW Motorrad machinery should he wish to enter any of the Irish national races or, for example, the Southern 100.
-Indeed, the team tweeted on 16 March – “Guy Martin is still very much in our plans for the season.”
+Indeed, TAS Racing tweeted on 16 March – “Guy Martin is still very much in our plans for the season.”

 Ian Hutchinson / Tyco BMW Signing

 The deal with Ian Hutchinson has all the signs of being a race winning partnership.
 Philip Neill has been quoted as saying – “it’s no secret that our focus on the TT this year is heavily based around Hutchy.”
 For the Bingley man, he gains the stability of one of the most experienced road racing teams on the grid plus all the benefits of full factory back-up from BMW Motorrad.
 Also, with TAS Racing now entering its second year with the German manufacturer, he’s joined them at a point where he can capitalize on all the development work carried out during the first year learning the characteristics of a completely new machine.
 For the team, they’ve hooked up with a proven multiple TT winner and one of the most talented and determined road racers around.